Homepage Performance vs. Conversion: Finding the Balance

 - Chat widgets

-Image Optimization
+Image optimization

-Don’t: Remove all images to improve performance
+Don’t: Remove all images to improve performance.

 Do:

-- Use modern formats (WebP with fallback)
+- Use modern formats (WebP with fallback).

-- Properly size images (don’t load 3000px images for 300px display)
+- Properly size images (don’t load 3000px images for 300px display).

-- Compress aggressively (80-85% quality often indistinguishable)
+- Compress aggressively (80–85% quality is often indistinguishable).

-- Implement responsive images (srcset)
+- Use responsive images (srcset).

-- Lazy load below-the-fold images
+- Lazy load below-the-fold images.

 Example: